Gokul123Nath/KNN_Clustering/README.md

 - 👋 Hi, I’m @Gokul123Nath
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning Data Science and ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML and AI
-- 📫 How to reach me ...
+- 📫 How to reach me : Email - kgokul.nkl1999

 <!---
 Gokul123Nath/Gokul123Nath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.